matheustecchio/mi-rental-system/README.md

 # Learning Object-Oriented Programming
 This repository is about my learning about object-oriented programming based in Java.

-> You can browse through the [Lessons Folder](./Lessons) and discover the test codes on each of the fundamental OOP topics.

 ## 💻 Requirements
 The following requirements must be met:
 * Install `Java IDE` for better visualization.
 * Run with Build Patch `Java/JavaSE-1.7`.

+## 🖱 How to use
+You can browse through the [Lessons Folder](./Lessons) and discover the test codes on each of the fundamental OOP topics.

 ## 📖 Lessons
 ### 01. Attributes and Methods